 Follow along throughout the semester at this link to see student and professor posts about the French Honors Program: https://www.facebook.com/IAUfrenchhonors/

 The first of the posts, from Dr. Muriel Cros, Dean of the French Honors Program, is below:

 "NOUS VOILA !!!
 MAIS OUI, MALGRE LA PANDEMIE, LE PROGRAMME DU FRENCH HONORS A BIEN COMMENCE EN CET AUTOMNE ....!!

 Date: October 7, 2020

 Each term, a group of IAU students elect to share photos, videos, and experiences with the IAU community.
 We will be featuring photos and stories from a group of IAU students throughout the fall 2020 semester.
-First up, Madison McAllister, a student from Western Michigan University participating in IAU's Marchutz School of Fine Arts.
+First up, Madison McAllister, a student from Western Michigan University participating in IAU's School of Art.
 Thanks for sharing your photos, Madison!